gaqzi/reflections/til/python/use_init_subclass_hook_to_validate_subclasses.md

 # Use __init_subclass__ hook to validate subclasses

 At my workplace, we have a fairly large Celery config file where you're expected to subclass from a base class and extend that if there's a new domain.
 However, the subclass expects the configuration in a specific schema.
-So, having a way to enforce that schema in the subclasses and raising appropriate runtime exception is nice.
+So, having a way to enforce that schema in the subclasses and raising appropriate runtime exceptions is nice.

 Wrote a fancy Python 3.6+ `__init_subclasshook__` to validate the subclasses as below.
 This is neater than writing a metaclass.